Following a thorough assessment, we feel that you do not need to be admitted to hospital.

 What should I look out for?

-If you develop any of the symptoms below, you should make your way to the Emergency Department if you are able, or alternatively call for an ambulance.
+If you develop any of the symptoms below, you should make your way to the Emergency Department if you are able, or call for an ambulance.

 - Very severe abdominal pain